Winter Greens Soup

-- Place half of the mixture into the Vitamix container and secure lid.
+- Place half of the mixture into the Vitamix container and secure the lid.

-- Repeat with remaining soup.
+- Repeat with the second batch.
 After blending, remove lid and add in fresh spinach, parsley and vinegar.
-Secure lid.
+Secure the lid.

 - Select Variable 6.

-- Use the On/Off switch to quickly pulse 5 times.
+- Pulse 5 times.
 Pour into saucepan containing other blended soup.
 Heat over medium-high heat for 5 minutes before serving.